 Step 3.
 Navigation: Setting>Clipboard>Clipboard history.
 Turn “Clipboard history” off to disable the clipboard.

 Note: Now you can find that Remote desktop connectivity can be more fluid because the resolution of the screen is reduced and the clipboard is disabled.

-Final solution to Remote Desktop close immediately after login
+The final solution to Remote Desktop closes immediately after login

 Step 1.
 Download and install AnyViewer on the host computer (the PC you want to control) and the client computer.